 Choose from the core group of 24 canine athletes that are training with the A-team and contending for a spot on Dallas’ Iditarod team.
+We also have a couple retired legends to sponsor.
 A dog sponsorship lasts for one year.
 Current sponsors will have the opportunity to renew their dog’s sponsorship annually during the first week of December.
 After that, all un-sponsored dogs will be made available for new sponsors.
 Each dog may only be sponsored by one person, group, business, or family.
 Sponsorship of a dog can be purchased in someone else's name and given as a gift.

-When you sponsor a dog, you will receive a photo of your dog and a personalized certificate of sponsorship.
-After the Iditarod, we send out our Sponsor Package which will include a professionally framed shadow box with:
+When you sponsor a dog, you will receive a professionally framed shadow box with:

-· A personalized framed photograph with the name of your dog and the position that they run in on the team, autographed by Dallas.
+· A photograph with the name of your dog and the position that they run in on the team, autographed by Dallas.

 · One of your dog’s booties (worn on the Iditarod if your dog is chosen to race.)